pminina01/readthedocs/Configuration-file.md

  * levels - comma separated list of log levels for this rule to match
  * writeTo – comma separated list of target that should be written to when this rule matches.
  * final – make this rule final.
 No further rules are processed when any final rule matches.
+ * enabled - setting enabled to false allows to disable this rule.
+Disabled rules are ignored.

 <a name="example-rules" />
 ##Example rules